 The sympathy I detected and the total agreement I saw by nodding heads of official and support of other participants made me conclude that all present recognise and agree to a change of attitude initiated by a number of recommendation put forward as part of this process to encourage a positive outcome to this problem which badly affects the Muslim community.

 But sadly as I will discover a few weeks later since I received the draft report that none of these serious points has been included.
 To play it safe I contacted the organisers to find out what happened.
 I got through to an officer who was a bit defensive in the beginning and to cut a long story short, she asked me to write down the points of concern and send them to her.
 Here is a summary:

 It is not only, colour and ethnicity that causes discrimination, in the society at large but also: religion as the Muslim experience shows us.
 When it comes to services, jobs, and other rights.
 If we take one example of the mistreatment of Muslim women with hijabs from certain sectors in hospitals education organisation etc, and they could be indigence white women, (Scott, Welsh, Irish or English) we will conclude that it is not because these women were non-white but because they were Muslims, the same as if we look at other examples of discrimination done to non-white people then I am sure that all reasonable people will think of it, as shocking unacceptable and hard to believe, for this to happen in this country at the end of the 20th century.

 Point two: Funding by lottery money

-Few months later I received a nicely presented report of 160+ pages called Policy Action Team 10, a report to the social exclusion unit in the Department for Culture, Media and Sport which contains six chapters.
-Such as: contributions arts and sports can make, principles to be applied to community development work, and groups of particular risk of social exclusion etc.
+A few months later I received a nicely presented report of 160+ pages called Policy Action Team 10, a report to the social exclusion unit in the Department for Culture, Media and Sport which contains six chapters.
+Such as contributions arts and sports can make, principles to be applied to community development work, and groups of particular risk of social exclusion etc.

 But do you know what?
 I have never been asked to take part in any consolation since!
 I wonder why!